Testwell CTC++

 Statement coverage (analyzed from program

-flow: percent of statements executed in functions/files/overall)
+control flow: percent of statements executed in functions/files/overall)

-- Multicondition coverage (instrumentation
+- Multicondition coverage

-mode: additionally to decision coverage, in program
+(instrumentation mode: additionally to decision coverage, in

-branches have all the possible ways to evaluate a
+program branches have all the possible ways to evaluate a

 conditional expressions having && and || operators been